 More information is available on the CHeCS website where the handbook can be downloaded.
-Farmers should discuss joining with their vet then contact one of the participating CHeCS-accredited health schemes listed on the website.
-The application form includes a privacy agreement to allow the Animal & Plant Health Agency (APHA) to send TB test data automatically to the health scheme, and a declaration from the herd vet.
-After the form is sent back, a starting score will be awarded.
+Farmers should discuss joining with their vet, and contact one of the participating CHeCS-accredited health schemes listed on the website.
+The application form includes a privacy agreement to allow the Animal & Plant Health Agency (APHA) to send TB test data automatically to the health scheme provider, and a declaration from the herd vet.
+After the form is sent back, the herd is awarded a starting score.

 How to use the CHeCS bovine TB herd accreditation programme when buying cattle

 - CHeCS bovine TB accredited herds implement additional biosecurity measures to control disease, so see if there is a declaration available at the point of sale.